gmnr/gmnr.github.io/content/reading/your-money-your-life.md

-The former divided by the latter becomes your _real_ hourly wage and from here you can convert this amount into the cost of a single dollar expressed life-energy (e.g. every dollar that you spend represents 15 minutes of your life).
+The former divided by the latter becomes your _real_ hourly wage and from here you can convert this amount into the cost of a single dollar expressed life-energy (e.g. every dollar that you spend represents 15 minutes of your life).<br>
 Thus, working is simply exchanging your **life-energy** for **money**.
 And your life energy, **your time**, is the most scarce and most important resource in your life, **and I agree completely**.